tayganr/azure-ai-agent-lab/tutorials/02-file-search.md

 Congratulations!
 You've successfully integrated file search capabilities into your Azure AI agent.
 This enhancement allows your agent to leverage document-based information for more informed responses.

-Proceed to the next tutorial in the series to learn how to enhance your agent with Bing Search capabilities: [Tutorial 03: Augmenting Intelligence: Using Bing Search with Your Agent](03-bing-search.md).
+Proceed to the next tutorial in the series to learn how to enhance your agent with Bing Search capabilities: [Tutorial 03: Grounding Your Agent with Bing Search](03-bing-search.md).